-These two bits control the length of the data word, i.e., the number of DCLKs per FCLK period.
-It is possible, for instance, to output a 16bit data stream even with a 12bit ADC.
-In this case, the 4 LSBs are padded with 0s.
-The pass from higher resolution to lower serialization is not supported, however.
-I.e, it is not possible to select a 10bit stream with a 12bit ADC.
+These two bits control the length of the data word, i.e., the number of DCLK per FCLK periods.
+It is possible, for instance, to output 16bit data stream, even with a 12bit ADC.
+In this case, the last 4 LSBs are padded with zeros.
+The pass from higher resolution to lower serialization is not supported though; i.e, it is not possible to select a 10bit stream with a 12bit ADC.

-TGC\REGISTER\WREN
+TGC REGISTER WREN

-Set this bit to 1 to access the TGC table and 0 (default after reset) to access the general-purpose register table.
-The same address may point, this way, to one bank of registers (general purpose) or to the other (TGC control).
-Nevertheless, observe that register 0 of the general-purpose registers is always accessible, regardless of the value of TGC\REGISTER\WREN.
+Set this bit to '1' to access the TGC table and '0' (default after reset) to access the general purpose register table.
+As explained before, the same address may point to one bank of registers or to the other.
+Nevertheless, observe that register 0 of the general purpose registers is always accessible, regardless of the value of TGC REGISTER WREN.
 The TGC table starts at address 1.